Montana is big country.

 “It’s important for these women to tell their child’s story in a way they hadn’t told it before.
 They’ve told brief and painful snippets to police and newspapers and lawyers, but they often haven’t had the chance to back up and talk about their children as, well, children.
 It’s so helpful for them to tell their child’s story fully, in its entirety, instead of just dwelling on the mistakes and the pain.
 That’s not what defines their child.”

 Another crucial component of the morning’s work takes place in the horse pen with Ruby, a soft-eyed sorrel mare.
 This is where the magic happens.
 To understand the power of Pearce’s Equine Gestalt Coaching Method, it helps to break down the terminology.
-An explanatory video on Pearce’s website clarifies the terms:
+An explanatory video on Pearce’s website clarifies the terms and process:

 Equine: Horses have been partnering with us for thousands of years.
 Recently, horses have come to be seen as teachers instead of tools.
 Because of their size, gentle nature, and ability to connect, we have come to realize they can teach us how to communicate better, create safe and respectful boundaries, and be better leaders.”